Strætó: Bus network

 As of 2023, 29 city routes and 27 rural routes are operated.
 The company has a fleet of 74 city buses, of which 28 are battery electric buses and 4 CNG buses.
 The fleet is supplemented by around 86 diesel buses leased and operated by private bus companies, composing of around 50% of its total operations.
 Strætó aims to operate only zero emissions buses by 2030.
 All buses are fitted with real time passenger information systems.
 Most larger bus stops also have real time departure boards.

 Most bus routes run at about 15-minute intervals during peak hours on weekdays and at 30-minute intervals during off-peak hours and at weekends.
 Some busier bus routes are run at increased frequencies, while others require passengers to call ahead of boarding to request a bus.

 Major bus interchanges in the Capital Region are: Lækjartorg in downtown Reykjavík; Hamraborg in Kópavogur, Fjörður in Hafnarfjörður, Ásgarður in Garðabær, Ártún, Mjódd, Spöngin and Háholt.

 Night bus

 As of 2022, there are five night bus routes operated in the Reykjavík capital region on Friday and Saturday nights.
 Night buses only operate in one direction: from the city centre to the suburbs on an approximately hourly basis.
 For special events such as the city Culture Night, extra services have been provided during the night.
 The routes are numbered 101, 103, 104, 105 and 106.
 The cost is the same as a normal adult day fare.

 Long distance routes

 Long-distance bus route operated by Strætó.

 Bus routes numbered from 50 to 100 are long-distance routes that run to locations all around Iceland.
 Some very rural routes are request routes and one must call ahead for the service to operate.
 Long-distance services operated by Strætó from Reykjavík generally depart from the Mjódd bus terminal in the outskirts.

+Borgarlína

+Borgarlína is a planned BRT network within Reykjavik and the surrounding area.